Horbenkodev/hugo-blog/content/posts/interactive-storytelling-the-next-big-thing-in-travel-apps/index.md

 ---
-title: 'Interactive Storytelling: The Next Big Thing in Travel Apps'
+title: "Interactive Storytelling: The Next Big Thing in Travel Apps"
+breadcrumbs: " Interactive Storytelling in Travel Apps"
+draft: false
-publishDate: '2018-10-10T00:00:00Z'
+publishDate: 2018-10-10T00:00:00Z
-authors: []
+image: travel-storytelling.jpg
+og_image: travel-storytelling.jpg
 description: Earlier this year, Instagram, the popular photo-sharing app exceeded 1 billion users.
-It is estimated that the Facebook-owned social platform now generates
-  $5.5 billion in advertising revenue, up 70 percent on 2017 figures.
+It is estimated that the Facebook-owned social platform now generates $5.5 billion in advertising revenue, up 70 percent on 2017 figures.
 Travel - alongside food, drink and fitness - is one of the most popular categories of content on Instagram.
-image: travel-storytelling.jpg
-og_image: travel-storytelling.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - mobile-development-team
+categories: []
 industries:
   - travel
-categories: []
 ---
 As of the end of 2022, Instagram, the widely used photo-sharing app, has surpassed 2.5 billion active users.
 It is projected that the social media platform, which is owned by Facebook, now generates over $20 billion in advertising revenue, marking a staggering 264% increase from the $5.5 billion reported in 2017.